uri-goldsztejn/Predicting_preterm_birth_from_EHG/README.md

 * *results/* - Scripts for recreating the figures in the publication.
 * *occlusions/* - Scripts for recreating the ablation study described in the publication.
 * *utils/* - Auxiliary functions.
-* *dataset/* - EHG and clinical information from the Physionet repository.
+* *dataset/* - Folder to store EHG and clinical information from the Physionet repository.

 ## Data